 Located in the southwest of England, on the cusp of the Cotswolds, Bath is a city that wears its history proudly.
 Though there’s evidence of earlier habitation, the story really begins with the Roman bath complex that took advantage of local hot water springs.

 The majority of the Roman Baths’ above-ground buildings aren’t original, but the deep pool with its arsenic-green water does date back to Roman occupation.
-Archaeological digs have uncovered a treasure trove of information and objects.
+Archeological digs have uncovered a treasure trove of information and objects.
 I’m particularly fond of the curse tablets — thin pieces of lead inscribed with curses that beseech the goddess Sulis Minerva to punish thieves, often suggesting remarkably specific punishments.

 The tour also included a behind-the-scenes visit to Bath Abbey, a former monastery with a striking Gothic edifice of golden-hued stone.
 Lastly, we visited the Jane Austen Centre, a museum that provides an informative introduction to the author, who visited the city and set two of her novels in here.
 In proper Austen style, we ended with afternoon tea at the Pump Room Restaurant.